TGAC/COPO-documentation/advanced/project_setup/project-local-setup-index.rst

 .. hint::
-   A Python virtual environment is not required to run the COPO project application locally since the project is running via Docker containers.
-However, if you would like to run the project locally without Docker and within a Python virtual environment, please refer to the :doc:`COPO project setup with PyCharm documentation <copo-project-setup-without-docker>`.
+   A Python virtual environment is not required to run the COPO project application locally since the project is running via Docker coÏntainers.
+However, if you would like to run the project locally without Docker and within a Python virtual environment, please refer to the :ref:`COPO project setup with PyCharm documentation <copo-project-setup-without-docker>`.

 .. warning::